strmprivacy/docs/docs/quickstart/receiving-s3.md

 ## Create a batch exporter

-An `batch exporter` is the STRM Privacy component that reads your stream, and sends its events in batches to the sink (in this case an S3 bucket).
+An `batch exporter` is the STRM Privacy component that reads your stream, and writes its events in batches to the data connector (in this case an S3 bucket).

 Let’s create an exporter on the `demo` stream (make sure to create this